Functionalities we implemented in the system

 Coping with technical challenges

 Clear AirSpace® is a mobile application for IOS and Windows devices available in AppStore and Microsoft Store.
 It serves as a navigation aid for both helicopter and airplane pilots during all kinds of flight operations.
 In contrast to other navigation apps, Clear AirSpace® puts a special emphasis on the individual needs of specialized aviation institutions like medical rescue, transport companies, or private carriers.

 Clear AirSpace® allows users to add their own elements to the map, upload specialized databases and documentation, as well as send private notifications and messages to all pilots within the organization.
-This creates quite a challenging problem for our system since produces very large sets of data, but our Python solutions hand it very well, and the experience we gain developing Clear AirSpace® create a competitive advantage for our software.
+This creates quite a challenging problem for our system since it produces very large sets of data, but our Python solutions handle it very well, and the experience we gain developing Clear AirSpace® creates a competitive advantage for our software.

 The stack we used for the app is - PYTHON, Django, C# / Xamarin, C++, Java.
 We used PYTHON and Django to build the backend.
 We built the rest API where data is gathered and stored in Python and later integrated with many other systems.
 The app itself is built with Xamarin.